egiacomazzi/Littlearm_BIG/README.md

 #### Good to know: ####
 What is this *command*?
-- a string without spaces
+- a string without spaces and numbers separated by a comma
 - composed of the angles the servo should go to and the speed of the movement
 ```python
 #starting-position